brycewray/zola_solo/README.md

 1. Clone this to a local repo.
 2. Make appropriate changes to `config.toml` to conform to your site’s parameters.
 3. Once you have [installed Zola](https://www.getzola.org/documentation/getting-started/installation/), run `zola serve` from your terminal app.
-You can then view the site in [http://127.0.0.1:1111](http://127.0.0.1:1111) on your computer.
+You can then [view the site on your computer](https://www.getzola.org/documentation/getting-started/cli-usage/#serve).
 4. Read the sample posts and their Markdown files to see how everything works.
 5. Edit the content to make it your own!
 6. When ready, [deploy the site](https://www.getzola.org/documentation/deployment/overview/) to your chosen host.